taneltorn/CoverHunterFolkERA/README.md

 `python3 -m tools.alignment_for_frame pretrained_model data/covers80/full.txt data/covers80/alignment.txt`

 Arguments to pass to the script:
 1. Folder containing a pretrained model.
-For example if you use original CoverHunter's model from https://drive.google.com/file/d/1rDZ9CDInpxQUvXRLv87mr-hfDfnV7Y-j/view), unzip it, and move it to a folder that you rename to 'pretrained_model' at the top level of your project folder.
-That folder in turn must contain a 'pt_model' subfolder that contains the do_000[epoch] and g_000[epoch] checkpoint files.
+For example if you use original CoverHunter's model from https://drive.google.com/file/d/1rDZ9CDInpxQUvXRLv87mr-hfDfnV7Y-j/view), unzip it, and move it to a folder that you rename to `pretrained_model` at the top level of your project folder.
+That folder in turn must contain a `pt_model` subfolder that contains the do_000[epoch] and g_000[epoch] checkpoint files.
 2. The output file from the feature-extraction script described above.
-It must include song_id attributes for each utt (unlike the raw 'dataset.txt' file that CoverHunter provided for covers80).
+It must include `song_id` key-values for each `utt` (unlike the raw `dataset.txt` file that CoverHunter provided for covers80).
-3. The "alignment.txt" file will receive the output of this script.
+3. The `alignment.txt` file will receive the output of this script.

 # Input and Output Files